How to Build a Sales Enablement Plan

 The three layers of effective sales enablement

 First, you need to diagnose whatβs happening in the field: whatβs working and what isnβt.
 Then, you need a system to take those insights and do something with them.
-Reps need the right support at the right time.
+Reps need support in the flow of work.
 Finally, you need a way to give feedback to reps, whether thatβs through coaching or practice opportunities, so they can change their behavior.Β

 Most organizations have one of these layers working well (usually, it's the operational one).
 Few have all three working together and continuously adapting.
 That's what an enablement strategy and roadmap are for.

-An enablement strategy is a vision for bringing together the three layers as a system.
-It should be aspirational, but achievable.
-For instance, your vision might be that βAll sales reps consistently follow the sales process.β Thatβs something you can build a roadmap around, and importantly, itβs something you can measure.Β
+A strategy is a vision for bringing together the three layers of sales enablement, your top priorities, and how you'll measure success.
+Your vision should be aspirational, but achievable.
+For example, "All sales reps consistently follow the sales process.β Thatβs something you can build a roadmap around, and importantly, itβs something you can measure.

 A roadmap is a plan to execute the strategy.
 It's how you can manage your team's capacity and sequence work.
 Most importantly, it's how you get managers on board to support your work.